Dr Martens sees profits slide but on track for return to growth

 It listed on the London Stock Exchange in 2021, and has since issued a slew of profit warnings and replaced its chief executive.

-Many of Dr Martens’ recent problems have come from steep declines in sales in the US, but new chief executive Ije Nwokorie said the group had stabilised in the past year.
+Many of Dr Martens’ recent problems have come from steep declines in sales in the US, but Mr Nwokorie said the group had stabilised in the past year.

 He said: “Our single focus in 2024-25 was to bring stability back to Dr Martens.